gridlocdev/v/doc/docs.md

   cannot really help in this case, so you have to know what you are doing.
 - don't care &ndash; this approach is possible but makes only sense if the exact values of global variables do not really matter.
-An example can be found in the `rand` module where global variables are used to generate (non cryptographic) pseudo random numbers.
+An example can be found in the `rand` module where global variables are used to generate (non-cryptographic) pseudo random numbers.
   In this case data races lead to random numbers in different threads becoming somewhat correlated, which is acceptable considering the performance penalty that using synchronization primitives would represent.